ccao-data/data-architecture/dbt/README.md

 ### A special note on failures related to code changes

-To quickly rule out a failure related to a code change, you can switch to the main branch of this repo (or to an earlier commit where we know tests passed, if tests are failing on the main branch) and rerun the test.
+To quickly rule out a failure related to a code change, you can switch to the main branch of this repository (or to an earlier commit where we know tests passed, if tests are failing on the main branch) and rerun the test.
 If the test continues to fail in the same fashion, then we can be confident that the root cause is the data and not the code change.